On the Interplay between Self-Driving Cars and Public Transportation: Methodology

 \subsection{Game-theoretic Setting}

 We focus on the interplay among (different) \glspl{abk:msp} and customers: first, customers set requests in $\graph{0}$.
 Second, the \glspl{abk:msp} decide on prices for their offered services on their subgraphs $\graph{j}$.
-Third, customers respond by choosing a transportation service which then results in transport flows on~$\graph{}$.
+Third, customers choose a transportation service which then results in transport flows on~$\graph{}$.
 We illustrate the game for the simplified case of one \gls{abk:amod} \gls{abk:msp} and a \gls{abk:pta} controlled by a municipality in \cref{fig:multigraph customers}.
-In the following, we formalize the customer and operator decisions, define the game equilibrium for the general case, and provide sufficient conditions for its existence.
+In the following, we formalize the customer and operator decisions and define game equilibria.